Hilary Charlesworth: Education and career

 Charlesworth holds degrees from Melbourne and Harvard Law Schools, and is a barrister and solicitor of the Supreme Court of Victoria.
 She has served as editorial board member of many legal publications, including the American Journal of International Law, Melbourne University Law Review and the Asian Journal of International Law.

-In addition to her academic appointments, she is active in civil society organisations.
+In addition to her academic appointments, she is active in international justice.
 In 2011, she was appointed as an ad hoc judge of the International Court of Justice in the Whaling in the Antarctic Case (Australia v.
 Japan).

 In 2020, Guyana appointed Charlesworth as an ad hoc judge in the Arbitral Award of 3 October 1899 Case (Guyana v Venezuela) in the International Court of Justice.
-In 2021, the Australian Government supported the Australian National Group's nomination of Professor Hilary Charlesworth for election as a Judge of the International Court of Justice to fill the vacant position resulting from the death of the Australian judge, James Richard Crawford, who died 31 May 2021.
+In 2021, the Australian Government supported the Permanent Court of Arbitration's Australian National Group's nomination of Professor Hilary Charlesworth for election as a Judge of the International Court of Justice to fill the vacant position resulting from the death of the Australian judge, James Richard Crawford, who died 31 May 2021.
 Crawford's term was due to conclude on 5 February 2024.
 Charlesworth was elected as a judge of the court on 5 November 2021, with immediate effect; she was sworn in as a judge on 7 December 2021.